Airband: Modulation

-Aircraft communications radio operations worldwide use amplitude modulation, predominantly A3E double sideband with full carrier on VHF and UHF, and J3E single sideband with suppressed carrier on HF.
+Aircraft communications radio operations worldwide use amplitude modulation (AM), predominantly A3E double sideband with full carrier on VHF, and J3E Single-sideband modulation (SSB) with suppressed carrier on HF.
 Besides being simple, power-efficient and compatible with legacy equipment, AM and SSB permit stronger stations to override weaker or interfering stations.
 Additionally, this method does not suffer from the capture effect found in FM.
 Even if a pilot is transmitting, a control tower can "talk over" that transmission and other aircraft will hear a somewhat garbled mixture of both transmissions, rather than just one or the other.
 Even if both transmissions are received with identical signal strength, a heterodyne will be heard where no such indication of blockage would be evident in an FM system.

 Alternative analog modulation schemes are under discussion, such as the "CLIMAX" multi-carrier system and offset carrier techniques to permit more efficient utilization of spectrum.